HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/verse_integration_kubernetes.md

 1. Edit the values.yaml file.

-2. Add the `enableLegacyClient` key with the value set to true.
+2. Add the `enableLegacyChatClient` key with the value set to true.

     ``` {#codeblock_j2z_zf1_h5b}
-    enableLegacyClient: true
+    enableLegacyChatClient: true
     ```

 3. Apply the changes to the configuration.